 Skip to content

-The Lyons VA Campus & Historic District
+The Lyons, New Jersey VA Campus & Historic District

 The Lyons Veterans Administration (VA) Hospital Historic District, currently known as the Veterans Affairs New Jersey Health Care System, Lyons Campus, is located at 151 Knollcroft Road, approximately 2.5 miles southwest of the village of Basking Ridge in Bernards Township, New Jersey.
-Located in a campus setting, the Lyons VA Hospital Historic District is surrounded by residential development to the north, east, and south, and a public park to the west.
+Located in a campus setting, the Lyons VA Hospital Historic District is surrounded by residential development to the north, east, and south and a public park to the west.

 Support local history and honor our veterans with our limited edition Lyons VA Hospital wooden collectible.
 Click Here to open a new window and find out how you can get one.